 Relative humidity depends on temperature: the hotter the air, the lower the relative humidity.

-Humidity and feeling cold
+Humidity and feeling of cold

 In winter, dry air promotes evaporation and thus cools the skin.
 The immediate effect of this phenomenon is that at the same temperature, the drier the air, the colder it seems to us.

-Under typical heated room conditions "apparent temperature"(i.e. subjective perception of temperature related to personal comfort) increases by about 2 °C if the relative humidity rises from 25% to 50%.
+Under typical heated room conditions "apparent temperature"(i.e. subjective perception of temperature related to personal comfort) increases by about 2 °C if relative humidity increases from 25% to 50%.
 In other words, if the humidity is at the right level, in addition to all the other benefits, we can save on space heating costs.

 The effect of dry air on people and objects